 On November 1, 2012, the Company entered into an employment agreement with Mr. Sena as its Senior Vice President and Chief Accounting Officer, effective as of November 19, 2012.
 Mr. Sena's annual base salary is \$250,000.
 Mr. Sena's agreement provided for a one-time signing bonus of \$100,000 which was paid to Mr. Sena during Fiscal 2013.
 In accordance with his employment agreement, Mr. Sena is also eligible for an annual bonus comprised of a mix of cash and equity (see discussion above in the section titled "Annual Bonus Plan" for a more detailed discussion of the bonus).
 In addition, on November 19, 2012, Mr. Sena was granted an initial long term equity grant of 10,000 shares of restricted stock and nonqualified stock options to purchase 30,000 shares of our Common Stock.
 Subject to his continued employment, Mr. Sena's restricted stock will vest on November 19, 2015 and his option awards will vest 25% per year on the first, second, third and fourth anniversaries of November 19, 2012.
-Mr. Sena is also subject to certain non-competition restrictions for six months following termination of employment, as well as perpetual confidentiality and non-disparagement provisions.
+Mr. Sena is also subject to certain non-competition restrictions for six months following termination of employment and certain non-solicitation restrictions for 18 months following termination of employment, as well as perpetual confidentiality and non-disparagement provisions.